 This event would also foreshadow a story I would begin following… income disparity, the polarity of the haves and have nots.
-The forces competing with each other on those Seattle streets were representatives of the wealthy and grass roots rebels.
+The forces competing with each other on those Seattle streets were representatives of the wealthy class and grass roots rebels.
 I would discover later, that historically when the wealth of a culture or a country is concentrated in just the hands of 1% of the population this never, turns out well for anyone.
-No matter how high the rich build their walls to keep the rest of us out, eventually if it gets bad enough the 99% light the torches and come after them.
+No matter how high the rich build their walls around their golden sanctuaries to keep the rest of us out, eventually if it gets bad enough the 99% light the torches and come after them.
 This dystopian theme, reinforced by our movies and television shows, would dominate my attention when my storycatching came of age much later.

-First Convergence Experiments
+First Transmedia Experiments

 The first group I found to collaborate with called themselves “One World Journeys. “